djalbat/yapp/README.md

 .yapp .java.syntax > .string-literal { color: "#f5087a"; }
 ```

-### FiraCode styles
+### Fira Code styles

-If the paths of the web font files are different to the default then you may want to alter the FiraCode style:
+If the paths of the web font files are different to the default then you may want to alter the Fira Code style:

 https://github.com/djalbat/yapp/blob/master/src/style/firaCode.js